Jhc999/iSOS/README.md

 # iSOS
-Data and Code for An Implantable System for Opioid Safety (iSOS)
+Data and code for An Implantable System for Opioid Safety (iSOS)

 Paper published in Device (2024)